 How important is collaborative software?
 According to Eugene Eric Kim, founder and director of Blue Oxen Associates, the future of the free world may well depend upon it -- and no, he's not kidding!
 Fortunately, there's a virtual host of collaboration tools available, and collaborative capability is being built into an increasing number of other products as well.
-In our Fast Guide, you'll learn about collaborative work and the products and technologies that support it.
+In our Fast Guide, you'll learn about collaboration and the products and technologies that support it.
 We've got links about the state of the industry, current research, and real life case studies showing how collaborative software has been used to improve communication and productivity within the organization and around the world.

 The UsabilityFirst Web site includes a fairly comprehensive section about collaborative work.

 This Essential Guide offers a comprehensive view of the challenges and benefits of using enterprise collaboration software.

 NECTAR is a research network focused on collaboration technologies.

 Royal Roads University explores collaborative working in documents from its Masters program in Distributed Learning.